 2. The organization wasn’t well prepared

 We come across this problem often: An organization asks a grant writer to step in to write a specific grant proposal they’re set on, and the grant writer takes their word for it that they have all the details ironed out.
 But the organization can’t get everything the grant writer needs together in time, so details are thin and the proposal is weak despite the writer’s best efforts.
+This will impact a good grant writing success rate.

 3. The grant opportunity wasn’t a good fit